Project Analyzer terminology

 Dead variable

 A variable is dead if it is not read or written to.
-Semi-dead variables may further be classified into written only, read only and no value given, see below.
+Variables can also be semi-dead: written only, read only and no value given, see below.

 Dead constant